rayluo88/sklearn-demo/README.md

 ## CI/CD Pipeline

 The GitHub Actions workflow automates:
-1. Model training and testing
+1. Model training and testing (currently configured for the MLflow pipeline)
 2. Model registration in MLflow Registry
 3. Building and deploying the prediction API

 ## Model Versioning

-The project uses MLflow Model Registry for versioning, with stages:
+The project uses MLflow Model Registry by default for versioning, with stages:
 - Staging: Models under evaluation
 - Production: Models deployed to production
 - Archived: Previous model versions

+Alternatively, if using the `wandb_ml_pipeline.py` script, Weights & Biases (W&B) is used.
+W&B Artifacts provide robust model versioning, and W&B also offers a Model Registry for managing model lifecycles.
+The `wandb_ml_pipeline.py` script logs the trained model as a W&B artifact.

 ## Feature Store (Feast)